xizhejiang/Contiki-Wireless-Sensor-Network/README.md

+#WSN
-The HEAT.c and Sensor.c are the same code with different pre-configurations in the init(node), you can rename the file to the type of sensor you want.
+##The HEAT.c and Sensor.c are the same code with different pre-configurations
+in the init(node), you can rename the file to the type of sensor you want.